dan1ellec/Project-2/PROJECT/README.md

 - Kaggle: Australian Marriage Law Postal Survey [Participant Information](https://www.kaggle.com/mylesoneill/australian-marriage-law-postal-survey?select=participant-information.csv)
 - Australian Bureau of Statistics: [Commonwealth Electorate Data](https://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/2082.02019?OpenDocument)

 ## Theme and purpose

-Trend analysis on 2016 Federal Elections results and 2017 Marriage Law Postal Survey results from the Australian electoral divisions in each state
+Federal elections were held in 2016 in Australia.
+In 2017, a postal survey was organised to ask respondents whether the law should be changed to allow same-sex couples to marry.
+The theme of this project is how is the outcome of the federal elections in 2016 are reflected in the outcome of the Australian Marriage Law Postal Survey (“MPS”).
+Is there a relationship between these outcomes and socio-economic factors such as age and education?
-This analysis can provide valuable insights for political parties and campaign organisers for future federal elections and surveys when running their campaigns
+This can provide valuable insights for political parties and campaign organisers for future federal elections and surveys when running their campaigns
-The following relationships have been analysed:
+The following relationships can be analysed:
-- Federal Elections results and Marriage Law Postal Survey results
-- Federal Elections results, Marriage Law Postal Survey results and socio-economic factors (age and education)
+- Do highly educated people tend to vote for same-sex marriage?
+- Do young(er) people tend to vote for same-sex marriage?
+- Is there a relationship between the above and elected party within the states and electorates?

+## Project overview
+- ETL Project
+	- Extract, transform and load data related to the federal elections held in Australia 2016 and the MPS held in 2017.
+	- The ETL project generated a database that can be used for trend analysis on federal election and MPS results in states/electoral divisions
+- Set up a Flask app that creates routes to underlying data in the created database
+- Create visualisations – upon selection of a state in the dropdown menu:
+	- The  bar chart will reflect the MPS respondents classified by age
+	- The pie chart will reflect the percentage of votes for a change in law (“yes votes”)
+	- The bubble chart will reflect the % of yes votes, the % of votes for the Labor Party and the % of population that with a higher education
+	- The map will reflect the electorates within each state, the elected political party, the % of yes votes and the participation rate in the MPS

 ## Coding approach
 The following approach has been used:
-- Exploratory data analysis
 - Extract
 - Transform
 - Load
+- Exploratory data analysis
 - Set up Flask app
-- Connect to database
-- Create routes
 - Create visualisations

 More detailed information on the coding approach can be found here (include link to slides to be uploaded on GitHub).

 ## Data mungling techniques